$ 80.00

 $ 10.00

-The Darjeeling district in West Bengal has been producing famed teas since the nineteenth century.
-This autumn harvested tea comes from an estate that provides us with an organic and fairly-traded Darjeeling tea.
-A bit stronger than earlier plucked teas, this tea has a slightly more robust body while retaining its soft floral accents.
-The steeped leaves provide a wonderful delicacy and flexibility to be appreciated from breakfast to dessert.
-During the day, Blue Willow Darjeeling provides a wonderful, light lift with a muscatel sweetness and clean finish.
+This is a perfect example of what Darjeeling teas are known for.
+The light body and floral accents of this tea create a wonderful delicacy and flexibility that is favored by tea drinkers worldwide.
+The musky aroma arises from the incomplete oxidation process and gives this softly flavored tea the elasticity to be appreciated from breakfast to dessert.
+During the day, this Darjeeling provides a wonderful, light lift with a muscatel sweetness and clean finish.
 The full, fresh flavor and delicate floral hints create a truly pleasurable sipping experience on its own, with a sturdiness that can handle the addition of sugar and milk.

 Process: Organic